Health Care Worker DBS Eligibility

 Most volunteers working in care will require an Enhanced DBS check, but eligibility for barring lists checks will depend on whether the volunteer would be unsupervised or not.

-A volunteer is a person who is engaged in an activity which involves spending time, unpaid (except for out of pocket expenses) doing something which aims to benefit an individual or group.
+A volunteer is a person who is engaged in an activity which involves spending time, unpaid (except for out of pocket expenses) doing activities with the aim to benefit an individual or group.

-Volunteer eligibility is only applicable if the applicant is not benefiting from the work they are carrying out so people on a course that requires them to volunteer, undertake work experience or work in a trainee position that will transition into a full time role or qualification would not be eligible for the volunteer rate application.
+Volunteer eligibility is only applicable if the applicant is not benefiting from the work they are carrying out.
+For example, an individual on a course that requires them to volunteer, undertake work experience or work in a trainee position that will transition into a full time role or qualification would not be eligible for the volunteer rate application.